cybercog/php-opentsdb-client/README.md

 - HTTP API use cases: production applications, complex data queries, integrations with other systems, and secure communications.

 OpenTSDB HTTP API supported by:
-- [VictoriaMetrics](https://docs.victoriametrics.com/#sending-opentsdb-data-via-http-apiput-requests) but because of [limitation](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/959) `sendDataPointListWithDebug` method is not supported.
+- [VictoriaMetrics](https://docs.victoriametrics.com/#sending-opentsdb-data-via-http-apiput-requests) (because of [limited functionality](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/959) only `sendDataPointList` method is supported)

 ## What is OpenTSDB